 I know that moving away from home for the first time can be very daunting, but don’t worry!
 Everyone in your halls is in the same boat!
 Go out and enjoy freshers!
 Order takeaways together and get to know each other!
 It will be one of the best things you do!
-My self-confidence has improved so much because I went to uni!
+My self-confidence has improved so much because I went to university!

-|Current job role||Financial Administrator|
+|Current job role||Poet|

-|Year of graduation||2010|
+|Year of graduation||2015|